Skau/SpaceInvaders/README.md

 # SpaceInvaders

 The first compulsory assignment we had that was related to UE4.

-The requirements were something that resembled the original Space Invaders, but I took it a step further
+The requirements were something that resembled the original Space Invaders, but I took it a step further.

 - Two game modes
   - Normal